liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/02-export-import/01-intro.markdown

 | export/import or staging service methods outside of a module, you should use
 | their service Util classes (e.g., `ExportImportLocalServiceUtil`).

-It's also important to know that `ExportImportConfiguration` is a @product@ entity, similar to `User` or `Group`.
+It's also important to know that `ExportImportConfiguration` is a @sharepoint@ entity, similar to `User` or `Group`.
 This means that the `ExportImportConfiguration` framework offers local and remote services, models, persistence classes, and more.